blomma/www.artsoftheinsane.com/_posts/2013-12-16-slide-in-uiviewcontroller.md

 ---
 layout: post
-title: UIModalPresentationCustom in iOS 7, sliding in a controller
+title: UIModalPresentationCustom in iOS 7
 ---

 On the road to iOS 7 I've decided to rethink some of the design decisions of [Stray](http://itunes.apple.com/app/stray/id570951876?mt=8) and this is the journey.

 After having watched some of the WWDC 2013 sessions on the new transition animation frameworks for presenting a controller I decided this was something I wanted to do, more specifically to have my settings controller slide in from the left on a swipe/pan gesture from the left edge.

 This is what I ended up with

 ![Settings dialog](http://cdn.artsoftheinsane.com/blog/iOS%20Simulator%20Screen%20shot%2027%20aug%202013%2019.16.31.png)